auclaij/CTF-writeups-n-tips/hackademy.md

 ## hackademy-writeup ☠

-Every year, in the NorthSec CTF, and every year, when I come face to face with the hackademy track, I just forget the basics.
+Every year, in the NorthSec CTF, when I come face to face with the hackademy track, I just forget the basics.
 This writeup is intended for my personal use in this same track next year (feel free to use this tho)

 ### Automatization 101